sajidhamdard/learnjavascript/Exercises/solution-03.md

 }
 ```

-2. Take two numbers and check if both numbers are odd or not.
+### Question 2.
+Take two numbers and check if both numbers are odd or not.
 If yes then print Odd otherwise print Even

 ```
 let num = 35;